sohamsal/download-manga/README.md

-# Web-scraping Python script that fetches manga chapters from manganelo
+# script to download manga chapters

 ## To use the app:
 Before anything, install both files and run: